SpareCores/sc-www/src/assets/articles/featured/ids-vs-names.md

 ---
 # ~50 chars
-title: When to use resource ids, when prefer the names?
+title: When to use resource ids, or prefer the names?
 date: 2024-02-14
 # ~100 character
 teaser: The use of resource ids and names differs by vendor ... and might be even the same.
 Integer?
 String?
 None?